ksyu19/EXPO_Booths/README.md

 # EXPO_Booths

-Speed up booth-labeling process for career fair planning (Designed for the UT Austin Engineering Career EXPO).
+Speed up the process for generating labeled maps during career fair planning (Designed for the UT Austin Engineering Career EXPO).
 See the example_output folder for sample results.

 ## User Guide